Why Does a Drug Need Pre-Approval?

 • When they are used for a cosmetic rather than medical reason, like a face cream.

 • If they are used off-label.
 That means the drug was approved by the FDA to treat a specific health issue you don’t have.
-For example, using a diabetes med for weight loss by someone who hasn’t been diagnosed with diabetes.
+For example, using a diabetes medicine for weight loss by someone who hasn’t been diagnosed with diabetes.

 There are hundreds of medications.
 More are becoming available each day.
 The pre-approval process helps you get a safe drug that works at the lowest available cost.